Cennywise/Dashboard-of-Data-Professionals-Survey/README.md

 ![Dashboard](Power_BI_Dashboard.png)

-The original, uncleaned data can be found in the included excel file.
+The original, uncleaned data can be found in the included Excel file.